 At this point the blanks are either cut out, then drilled, or drilled, then cut out, depending on the methods the manufacturers has set up for.

-Cutting out the blanks into the desired shape using an overhead router.
+Left, Cutting out the blanks into the desired shape using an overhead router.
 Right, cutting decks out using a circular router.

 Many different machines are used for this process, some use computer operated machines that can cut out 4 decks at a time.
 Some use template type overhead routers as shown above, and still many others use a hand cut table router.
 I prefer to use the hand cut method, it is rather fast and the cuts are cleaner, usually without chatter.
 The shape templates are vacuumed down, and the blank and template are then run around a cutting blade with a bearing on it that runs around the template shape.